accessibility help | site map | graphics version | text version

 The Visitor Centre houses the shop where a selection of souvenir guide books for both the Abbey and the Needle Mill can be bought.
 Also ice creams, cold drinks and confectionary are available as well as a wide selection of needles.

-Within the visitor centre is a room which can be hired for groups, workshops or meetings at a cost of £55 for a full day and £33 for a half day.
+Within the Visitor Centre is a room which can be hired for groups, workshops or meetings for a full- or half-days.
+Please contact us to find out more about prices.

 Surrounding the Visitor Centre is a large pleasant area of grassed space with picnic tables for visitors to use and enjoy.